 For these individuals, the ways that other people may treat their anger might not work—or work only temporarily.
 Working with someone trained in behavioral healthcare can help individuals contend with their mental health concerns while providing them with the skills to approach their recovery with a more sound mind.
 If you have any mental or emotional health concerns it is important that you make your provider aware of this, so that they can adapt your care to best serve your unique needs.

 For these and any other co-occurring disorders, you must be mindful of treating the root of the anger problem, in addition to addressing the anger itself.
-It is only then, when the proper care and attention are given to all these circumstances, including the substance abuse, that you set the foundation for a strong and lasting recovery.
+It is only then, when the proper care and attention are given to all these circumstances, including the substance use, that you set the foundation for a strong and lasting recovery.

 How To Manage Anger Issues in Recovery

 Anger can be a very overwhelming emotion—one, that at times may seem to come out of nowhere, and when you’re overtaken by this emotion it can be very hard to think clearly and rationalize what it is that is happening, or how exactly, you go there.
-However, just as anger itself may be a trigger for substance abuse, anger has situations that may trigger or precipitate it.
+However, just as anger itself may be a trigger for substance use, anger has situations that may trigger or precipitate it.
 This may include people, places, or circumstances.
 For these reasons you need to be proactive and take steps to combat and control this damaging emotion before it pushes you to relapse.